 This fantastic event is run by the Pedestrian Council of Australia.
-Ask your school if they are participating in this Year's event.
+Ask your school if they participate in this yearly event.

 Walking to school regularly is beneficial to children's health and wellbeing.
 It helps them to be more physically active, independent and confident.
 It also helps to reduce traffic problems around schools and teaches children about road safety.
 Talk to your child about walking to school and how to cross the road safely by identifying and choosing the safest places to cross the road on their way to and from school.
 It is also important to talk about the dangers of wearing headphones and listening to loud music when on pathways and crossing roads.

 - Take 5 - Stop, look, listen for traffic and think before walking across a road.

 - Keep left on pathways and be mindful of others.

 - Be visible, wear a bright coloured hat or bag.